eclipse-che/che-docs/src/main/_docs/devops/devops-runtime-machines.md

 Note that once you've snapshotted a workspace, changing the environment or machine names inside the workspace will result in the snapshot being lost.

-Snapshots image a machine and then it is committed, tagged, and optionally pushed into a Docker registry.
-You can use a local Docker registry or a remote one.
-See [Configuration]({{base}}{{site.links["setup-configuration"]}}) for information on how to setup a docker registry.
+Snapshots image a machine and then commit, tag, and optionally push that image into a Docker registry.
 By default machines are automatically snapshotted when they are stopped.

+**Note that snapshots do not include the contents of the machine's `tmp` folder.**

 By default, {{site.product_mini_name}} does not need a local/remote Docker registry to create snapshots.
+However, you can [configure]({{base}}{{site.links["setup-configuration"]}}) a local or remote Docker registry to use for snapshots.

 If no registry is used, a container is committed into an image which is then tagged, so that next time a workspace is started with this image.
 The behavior is regulated with the following environment variables:

 ```shell
 # Provide in {{site.data.env["filename"]}}